-For some of you now about this, other don’t know about Ear Glue.
-But I need your opinion please!
+Some of you know about this, others don’t know about Ear Glue.
+But I need your opinion, please!

 My little one, RJ, almost 3 years old is still not talking.

-He can produce sounds but not saying any words.
+He can produce sounds but does not say any words.
 He is actually really intelligent as he can clearly understand 2 languages (English and Portuguese) and some Spanish words as well as do his chores and do what is asked to him in any of these languages.

 He loves his puzzles and books, but still… he is not talking.

 After speaking with the Health Advisor, he went to an Audiology test and then returned for the 2nd appointment.
 The Glue Ear is there and now we are currently waiting for a letter from the Children’s Hospital to know exactly what is happening and what can be done.

 I am writing this since I feel overwhelmed and alone in this.